getporter/porter/docs/content/cli/installations_list.md

 ```
   -h, --help               help for list
   -l, --label strings      Filter the installations by a label formatted as: KEY=VALUE.
 May be specified multiple times.
+      --name string        Filter the installations where the name contains the specified substring.
   -n, --namespace string   Filter the installations by namespace.
 Defaults to the global namespace.
   -o, --output string      Specify an output format.
 Allowed values: table, json, yaml (default "table")
 ```